jankaszel/hyperwell-thesis/outline.md

 ## 1. Introduction

 ### 1.1.
 Collaboration in the Digital Humanities
-Anatomy of annotations (e.g., Marshall, 1998)
+Anatomy of annotations (e.g., Marshall, 1998): Describe how annotations work digitally.
+Advance into how they are used in the Digital Humanities, and how collaboration happens in the DH domain (McCarty, 2016).

 ### 1.3.
 Digital Authoring with Hypertext
-Hypertext as foundation for the philosophical entity we’re working with. **Hypertext was designed with peer-to-peer in mind?** (Wiil et al., 2002; Wong et al., ).
-Hypertext annotations (Marshall, 1998)
+Hypertext as theoretical foundation of what we’re working with.
+Hypertext has been designed with peer-to-peer in mind (Wiil et al., 2002; Wong et al., 2008).
+Hypertext annotations (Marshall, 1998).

 ### 1.2.
 Peer-to-Peer Systems
+Short history of P2P systems (e.g., Ripeanu, 2001).
 Analyze possible issues and problems of P2P systems (Narayanan, 2012; others) and sketch how a Master’s thesis could be realized in respect to certain possible issues and provide an MVP system (Kleppmann, 2019).
+Outlook to contemporary P2P technology such as CRDTs and append-only logs.

 ## 2. Related Work